 But for plant-lovers, hedges may be preferable to fences as a means of defining a property.
 Learn how to plant a hedge in this tutorial.

 DIY Landscaping Project 8: Trimming Hedges

 All right, you have followed the advice above, and your row of shrubs is planted.
 But how do you shear it now, transforming a mere "row of shrubs" into a true "hedge?"
-Trimming hedges is fairly easy, if you start when they are young and set up "guides" to follow as you trim.
-Using pictures from my own hedge-trimming work, I show you how to put a nice, straight edge on your hedge.
+Trimming hedges is fairly easy if you start when they are young and set up "guides" to follow as you trim.
+Using pictures from my own hedge-trimming work, we show you how to put a nice, straight edge on your hedge.